Live (Mott the Hoople album)

-Live is a 1974 album by British band Mott the Hoople recorded during their debut US performance at the Uris Theater (Gershwin) on Broadway in Manhattan, New York City, United States, with Queen as the opening act.
+Live is a 1974 album by British band Mott the Hoople recorded during their debut US performance at the Uris Theater (Gershwin) on Broadway in Manhattan, New York City, United States, with Queen as the opening act, and at London's Hammersmith Odeon.
 A remastered and expanded 30th Anniversary Edition was released by Sony BMG on the Columbia label (516051).
 The release of the album in its original form in 1974 coincided with the announcement of the band's demise and it was, therefore, their final release.
 It was a single disc album in its original format but the addition of thirteen extra tracks has seen it expand to a double CD package.

 The original release peaked at No. 32 in the UK Albums Chart.

+It was the band's most successful album in the USA, reaching number 23.